sshuair/torchsat/docs/source/installation.rst

 Docker
 ------
-You can pull the docker image from Docker Hub if you want use TorchSat in docker.
+You can pull the docker image from `Docker Hub`_ if you want use TorchSat in docker.

 1. pull image
     - cpu: `docker pull sshuair/torchsat:cpu-latest`
     - gpu: `docker pull sshuair/torchsat:gpu-latest`

 2. run container
-    - cpu: `docker run -ti --name <NAME> docker pull sshuair/torchsat:cpu-latest bash`
+    - cpu: `docker run -ti --name <NAME> sshuair/torchsat:cpu-latest bash`
-    - gpu: `docker run -ti --gpu 0,1 --name <NAME> docker pull sshuair/torchsat:gpu-latest bash`
+    - gpu: `docker run -ti --gpu 0,1 --name <NAME> sshuair/torchsat:gpu-latest bash`

 This way you can easily use the TorchSat in docker container.